Gresham Park, GA: Is Your Property Tax Assessment Too High? (2026)

 Gresham Park is a DeKalb County community just southeast of Atlanta, where home values average around $298,000 -- about 17% below the county median.
 If your assessment is inching toward DeKalb's higher overall numbers instead of reflecting your block, this guide shows what you can do about it.

-How Much Can You Save in Gresham Park?
+How much can you save in Gresham Park?

 Based on a combined tax rate of 4.379%.
 Your actual rate may vary by tax district.

-A 10% reduction on the median Gresham Park home ($297,800 down by $29,780) would save approximately $522 per year - or $1,566 over three years with the 299c freeze.
+A 10% reduction on the median Gresham Park home ($297,800 down by $29,780) would save approximately $522 per year, or $1,566 over three years with the 299c value freeze.

 Frequently Asked Questions

-The median annual property tax bill in Gresham Park is $2,542, based on Census ACS 2024 data.
+The median annual property tax bill in Gresham Park is $2,542.
 Using DeKalb County's millage rate of 4.379%, the computed tax on the median home ($297,800) is approximately $5,216.
+If your assessed value is higher than what your home would actually sell for, you are overpaying.

 Who do I contact to appeal my Gresham Park property tax?